afritz1/OpenTESArena/README.md

 - Extract Arena106Setup.zip and run Arena106.exe.
 - Pick a destination folder anywhere and install.
 - Point `ArenaPath` in the options file to the `ARENA` folder.
+- Run OpenTESArena.exe.

-- If you receive an error about missing MSVCP141.dll, you will need to download and run the Visual C++ 2017 Redistributable installer from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for your desired target (vc_redist.x64.exe for 64-bit, vc_redist.x86.exe for 32-bit).
+If you receive an error about missing MSVCP141.dll, you will need to download and run the Visual C++ 2017 Redistributable installer from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for your desired target (vc_redist.x64.exe for 64-bit, vc_redist.x86.exe for 32-bit).
 Similarly, MSVCP140.dll for Visual C++ 2015 is available [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-- If you see a warning about `alcOpenDevice()` failing, or there is no sound, you will need to download the OpenAL 1.1 Windows Installer from [here](https://www.openal.org/downloads/) and run oalinst.exe.
+If you see a warning about `alcOpenDevice()` failing, or there is no sound, you will need to download the OpenAL 1.1 Windows Installer from [here](https://www.openal.org/downloads/) and run oalinst.exe.

 ### macOS
 #### Get the data files for *The Elder Scrolls: Arena*